midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 This folder is used to store additional data relevant to the RSV modeling efforts.
 It contains two folders: one per each CDC source and the python code to extract and update the data.

-A [update-rsv-data](../.github/workflows/update-rsv-data.yaml) GitHub Action runs weekly on Friday morning, 9:00 am UTC.
+The data is updated weekly by the [update-rsv-data](../.github/workflows/update-rsv-data.yaml) GitHub Action, which runs weekly on Friday morning, 9:00 am UTC.

 ## The National Respiratory and Enteric Virus Surveillance System (NREVSS)